tiddly-gittly/tidgi-obsidian-manager/wiki/tiddlers/λ__Obsidian Sandbox_Guides_Create your first note.md

 2. Type "Obsidian" as the name of your note and press Enter.
 3. Copy and paste the following text into your note:

-> Obsidian is a powerful knowledge base on top of a local folder of plain text Markdown files.
+<<callout type:"sidia" title:"is a powerful knowledge base on top of a local folder of plain text Markdown files." src:"">>

 ## Format your note